RickeyMessick/media-playback-speed/readme.txt

 Download and extract the zip file or clone this repo to your WordPress plugins directory.
 Alternatively use the plugin directory to find and install this plugin.

 == Changelog ==
+= 1.2.0 =
+Trying out different selector, which seems to resolve double-click for audio issues

 = 1.1.9 =
 More graphics iteration...
 This time to honestly reflect that 2x is the maximum currently provided